7ev3r/BoozePal/README.md

 for ![image](https://www.whiskybase.com/images/logos/default@2x.png)
 ## Overview

-Goal of this project is to build "BoozePal" (assistant in choosing) and help to pick best "drink" for you.
+Goal of this project is to build **BoozePal** (assistant in choosing) and help to pick best "drink" for you.
-Using [Whiskeybase.com](https://www.whiskybase.com) for [top 1000](https://www.whiskybase.com/whiskies/top1000) rated whiskies and [newly released](https://www.whiskybase.com/whiskies/new-releases) to get : user ratings, user names, and the whiskeys to build BoozePal DB.
+Using [Whiskeybase.com](https://www.whiskybase.com) for [top 1000](https://www.whiskybase.com/whiskies/top1000) rated whiskies and [released/bottled in 2022](https://www.whiskybase.com/whiskies/new-releases) to get : user ratings, user names, and the whiskeys to build df for **BoozePal**

 *Please see below for how **BoozePal** works.